|

 Newt Gingrich and William R. Forstchen,

-Gettysburg: A Novel of the Civil War, St. Martin's Press,
+Gettysburg: A Novel of the Civil War,

-(June, 2003).
-Fictional account of the battle, set along the
+St. Martin's Press, (June, 2003).
+Fictional account of the battle,

 Click here for details of the